kahinimehta/HanabiTask/game_instructions.md

 # How to play

-## Goal
-Set up:
+## Set up
-1. Generate stimuli using `generate_stimuli.py` (stimuli also uploaded) into a folder called `Shapes`
+1. Generate stimuli using `generate_stimuli.py` into a folder called `Shapes`.
+The shapes have also been uploaded here in a compressed file called `Shapes.zip` for ease.
-2. Set up and activate a conda environment with psychopy
+2. Set up and activate a conda environment with PsychoPy.
 3. In Terminal, type : `python task_v0.0py`
+4. Follow the instructions to play the game!

 ## Goal
 Work with an AI partner to recreate a sequence of 3 cards in the correct order.